The Remineralization Revolution: A Natural Guide to Reversing Early Tooth Decay

 - Xylitol: Inhibits bad bacteria.

-- Calcium Carbonate / Clay: Acts as a mild abrasive to clean teeth and can be a source of calcium (Source).
+- Calcium Carbonate / Clay: Acts as a mild abrasive to clean teeth and can be a source of calcium.

-- Coconut Oil: May help reduce plaque formation and fight harmful mouth bacteria due to its lauric acid content (Source).
+- Coconut Oil: May help reduce plaque formation, plaque induced gingivitis and fight harmful mouth bacteria due to its lauric acid content.

 Ingredients to Watch Out For:

-- Charcoal: While trendy for whitening, the American Dental Association has stated there is insufficient evidence to prove its safety and effectiveness, and it may be overly abrasive (Source).
+- Charcoal: While trendy for whitening, the American Dental Association has concluded there is insufficient evidence to prove its safety and effectiveness, and it may be overly abrasive.

-- Sodium Lauryl Sulfate (SLS): This foaming agent is a detergent that can cause irritation, canker sores (aphthous ulcers), and peeling of the soft tissues in the mouth for some individuals (Source).
+- Sodium Lauryl Sulfate (SLS): This foaming agent is a detergent that can cause irritation, canker sores (aphthous ulcers), and peeling of the soft tissues in the mouth for some individuals.

 Upgrading Your Tools: Electric Toothbrushes & Water Flossers

-- Electric Toothbrushes: A comprehensive Cochrane review, the gold standard for evidence, concluded that electric toothbrushes are more effective at removing plaque and reducing gingivitis than manual toothbrushes (Source).
+- Electric Toothbrushes: A comprehensive Cochrane review, the gold standard for evidence, concluded that electric toothbrushes are more effective at removing plaque and reducing gingivitis than manual toothbrushes.

 - Water Flossers: A water flosser uses a pressurized stream of water to clean between teeth and along the gumline.
-It has been shown to be effective at removing plaque and can be particularly helpful for people with braces, implants, or other dental work (Source).
+Apart from being much faster and more efficient than dental floss, a systematic review showed them to be more effective and thorough at removing plaque and can be particularly helpful for people with braces, implants, or other dental work.

 A Note on Fluoride

-Fluoride is a mineral added to most toothpaste and public water supplies to prevent cavities by promoting remineralization and making enamel more resistant to acid (Source).
-However, excessive fluoride ingestion in children under 8 can lead to dental fluorosis—a condition that causes white or brown spots on the teeth (Source).
+Fluoride is a mineral added to many toothpastes and public water supplies to prevent cavities by promoting remineralization and making enamel more resistant to acid.
+However, excessive fluoride ingestion in children under 8 can lead to dental fluorosis—a condition that causes white or brown spots on the teeth.

 Take Control of Your Dental Health